 - i.
 There is an imminent risk of injury to health or safety. - ii.
 There is a serious hazard to residential premises. - iii.
 There is an imminent risk of serious environmental pollution. - iv.
 The consequences of not taking immediate and decisive action, to protect the public, would be unacceptable. - v.
 Where an unauthorised development is unacceptable and is causing serious harm to public amenity near to the site, or where there has been breach of a condition notice. - vi.
-Where unauthorised development is unacceptable, and continuing work is or may cause irreversible damage, and remedial action is not a satisfactory option; vii the guidance criteria on when prohibition may be appropriate are met.

-- vii.
-We have no confidence in the integrity of an unprompted offer by a proprietor to close premises voluntarily, or stop using any equipment, process or treatment associated with the imminent risk. - viii.
-A proprietor is unwilling to confirm in writing his/her unprompted offer of a voluntary prohibition. - ix.
+Where unauthorised development is unacceptable and continuing work is or may cause irreversible damage, and remedial action is not a satisfactory option; vii. the guidance criteria on when prohibition may be appropriate are met. - viii.
+We have no confidence in the integrity of an unprompted offer by a proprietor to close premises voluntarily, or stop using any equipment, process or treatment associated with the imminent risk. - xi.
 Where it would be the most effective remedy available